 10 Best Libraries in Canada

-It’s that time of the year again where students are date nights with the library.
-Yes, it is exam time.
+It’s that time of the year again where students are having date nights with the library.
+Yes, it’s exam time.

-Every student is looking to find the best libraries in Canada – that perfect spot where they can get their heads into their books and start to study / cram for the impending barrage of exams that are about to come their way.
+Every student is looking to find the best libraries in Canada – that perfect spot where they can get their heads into their books and start to study (or cram!) for the impending barrage of exams that are about to come their way.
 Being comfortable and settled in your surroundings is the key way to get some successful studying done.

 CampusRankings has asked over 1,000 students to rate their schools based on a variety of areas.
 One area in particular was ‘libraries and study space’.
 We have compiled a top 10 list of universities with the best libraries in Canada, featuring a great study spot from each one.
 You can explore the full rankings at campusrankings.com/rankings.